Rainforest Foundation US: Funding

+Rainforest Foundation US is a 501(c)(3) non-profit organization.
+In 2024, around half of its funding came from grants from foundations and other non-profit organizations.
+Its second major source of funding was individual donations.
+The organization emphasises that a significant portion of funds goes directly into programs supporting indigenous partners.

 Criticism

 Since 2008, Rainforest Foundation US has received four stars out of four from Charity Navigator, with an efficiency score of 38.93 out of 40.
 However, from 2002 to 2004 the organization was given zero stars, primarily because only 43–60% of funds during those years were spent on programs on the ground.